syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Header-Configuration.md

 >**NOTE**
 Page header for the backdrop will appear only when adding backdrop as a children of [`NavigationPage`](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.navigationpage?view=xamarin-forms).

-## Icon Customization
+## Icon customization

-Default icons in the navigation header can be customized by using the following ways,
+The default icons in the navigation header can be customized using the following ways:

-### Default icons in Navigation Page
+### Default icons in navigation page

-When the backdrop page contained within the [NavigationPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.navigationpage?view=xamarin-forms) , Hamburger icon will be used as Menu icon and Close icon (X mark ) will be used as Close icon.
+When the backdrop page is placed within the [NavigationPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.navigationpage?view=xamarin-forms), the Hamburger icon will be used as Menu icon, and the Close icon (X mark) will be used as Close icon.

 ![Hamburger icon](Header-Configuration-images/Hamburger.png)